Student Travel Proposal

 All completed Travel Proposal packets submitted using this form in accordance with the guidelines above will be reviewed by the Student Travel Committee for funding consideration.
 The funding limits for individuals and groups are:

-- All individuals and groups are limited to one trip per academic year.
-The academic year begins in July and continues through the following June (e.g., academic year 2012-2013 runs from July 1, 2012 – June 30, 2013).
+- All individuals and groups are limited to one trip per fiscal year.
+The fiscal year begins in July and continues through the following June (e.g., fiscal year 2014-2015 runs from July 1, 2014 – June 30, 2015).

 The Student Travel Program will consider funding the following:

 - Transportation to and from the event.
 Transportation may include airfare and/or ground transportation.
-Airfare quotes will be obtained by the Student Travel Program as a part of the pre-proposal submission consultation with the Director (see above section on how to apply).
-Approved airline tickets MUST BE PURCHASED by the Student Travel Program through the State Travel Agency.
+Airfare MUST BE PURCHASED by the Student Travel Program through the State Travel Agency.
 Students will not be reimbursed for airline tickets purchased directly through any other source.